Things to see and do

 VISIT OUR BOTANIC GARDENS

-The Timaru Botanic Garden is located on 19 hectares of land in south Timaru and dates back to 1864, when the site was first set aside as a public reserve.
+The Timaru Botanic Gardens are located on 19 hectares of land in south Timaru and date back to 1864, when the site was first set aside as a public reserve.
 In 2014, the garden was recognised as a Garden of National Significance by the New Zealand Gardens Trust.

 WALK OR BIKE ON OUR COASTAL TRACKS, TO SPOT PENGUINS & OTHER WILDLIFE